 Eva Perón (a very popular grave with tourists), a granddaughter of Napoleon, and Argentinian presidents and politicians are amongst the famous that rest here.

 A beautiful cemetery, as hailed so by the BBC in 2011.
 Spend a full day here to really walk around and study the beautiful intricate lifelike sculptures, which are works of art.
 I’m sure you’ll love the various architectural styles including Art Deco, Baroque, and Art Nouveau.

-Stumble upon the Our Lady of Pilar (Iglesia de Nuestra Señora del Pilar), which is the Order of the Recoletos monks’ church and convent built in 1732, and which the cemetery is built around.
+Stumble upon the Our Lady of Pilar (Iglesia de Nuestra Señora del Pilar) – the Order of the Recoletos monks’ church and convent built in 1732, and which the cemetery is built around.

 As this cemetery and mausoleums are very much still in use today, depending on which way the wind blows or if not at all, an unsavoury smell may swirl around your nostrils.

-The Hostal Parada (AR$160 Double) offered a good room with ensuite, which included a breakfast of help-yourself croissants, tea, and coffee.
+The Hostal Parada (AR$160 Double) offeres a good room with private bathroom, which includes a breakfast of help-yourself croissants, tea, and coffee.

-There’s also a kitchen with minimal utensils (cook a basic meal if you so desire); baggage storage; and very friendly accommodating staff (extremely helpful when I arrived in BA without my backpack).
+There’s also a kitchen with minimal utensils to cook a basic meal if you so desire; baggage storage; and very friendly accommodating staff (extremely helpful when I arrived in BA without my backpack).